dragsa/dataroot-barbot/README.md

 2) preferred drink types and cuisine;
 3) distance to a bar (dummy data, not really functional yet).

-_Features to be implemented:_
+_features to be implemented:_

 - simulate something similar to personal assistance, bot should maintain database to store user's visits and marks;
 - bot should provide a way to search through the history of visits;
-- booking a table (not clear how to approach this at this point);
+- booking a table (not clear how to approach at this point);
 - provide a way to expand questionnaire list via config in a form of configurable keywords list;
 - add additional decision factors:
 1) geographical location with the help of Google API;